 Do I need to put a policy in place regarding sick leave and sick pay?

-Employers should have a sick leave policy, ideally in their Employee Handbook, outlining what is expected from the employee should they be unable to come to work due to illness/injury.
-If an employer provides payment for sick leave, this should be included in the Employee Handbook and it must also be clearly outlined in an employee’s Contract of Employment.
+Employers should have a sick leave policy outlining what is expected from the employee should they be unable to come to work due to illness/injury, including when they have to submit a sick cert if they want to get paid for the sick leave.
+Details of this policy should be updated in the Employee Handbook and the employee’s Contract of Employment.

 What should a sick leave policy include?

-A sick leave policy should outline how the Company deals with absences due to sick leave including when, how and whom the employee must notify if unable to come to work, whether a sick cert is/may be required, whether payment will be made, etc. Should the Company pay for sick leave, the rules should be clear on Company’s criteria and eligibility to receive sick pay, sick cert, maximum length of sick pay, etc.
+A sick leave policy should outline how the Company deals with absences due to sick leave including when, how and whom the employee must notify if unable to come to work, when a sick cert is/may be required, whether payment will be made based on if they submit a sick cert, etc. The Company sick pay policy should be clearly outlined in the Handbook including the employee’s eligibility criteria to receive payment during sick leave and maximum length of sick pay, etc.

 Should employers request a medical certificate?

-Employers can include language in their policy that a medical certificate ‘is’ or ‘may be’ required after absences due to illness/injury for a specific period (e.g., 2 or 3 consecutive days) and weekly thereafter.
+Employers should include language in their policy that a medical certificate ‘is’ or ‘may be’ required due to illness/injury, from day 1, or 2, or 3, etc., and for the specific period (e.g., for continued absences, weekly or monthly certificates are required thereafter as applicable) .
 The cert should include the reason for the absence and likely date of return to work.

 What if an employee is off sick for a long period, can they be terminated?